 Thairath Online

-Army Spokesperson Confirms Additional Tattoo Regulations to Align with Military Service Qualifications
+Army Spokesperson Confirms Issuance of Additional Tattoo Regulations to Align with Military Service Eligibility

 Politic02 Apr 2026 20:03 GMT+7